 Pre-1993 refrigerators may be costing consumers \$140 per year according to the rocky Mountain Institute.
 Even refrigerators built between 1993 and 2001 are not as efficient as those on the market today.

-The most energy-efficient refrigerators have the freezer on top and the fridge on the bottom.
-They also do not have automatic ice makers which demand 10% to 20% more energy.
+also do not have automatic ice makers which demand 10% to 20% more energy.